International Legion (Ukraine): Cambodia

-In early March 2022, Cambodian Prime Minister Hun Sen urged Cambodians not to travel to Ukraine and fight with Ukrainians in the legion.
+In early March 2022, then Cambodian Prime Minister Hun Sen urged Cambodians not to travel to Ukraine and fight with Ukrainians in the legion.

 Canada

 The 1937 Foreign Enlistment Act, enacted during the Spanish Civil War, prohibits Canadians from joining a foreign volunteer force against Canada's allies.
 In March 2022, Minister of National Defence Anita Anand noted that "the legalities of the situation are indeterminate at this time."
 The government had announced that it is up to individual Canadians to decide whether they want to join and that they "respect personal choices", though the government "is not facilitating" Canadians who are looking to join the International Legion.

 Canada is home to the second-largest population of the Ukrainian diaspora after Russia.
 Due to a high number of Canadian volunteers, a separate Canadian battalion within the Legion, the Canadian Ukrainian Brigade, was established to avoid language barriers and logistics issues.
 In early March, it claimed that it has recruited at least 600 people.
 A second formation of Canadian and British volunteers was formed under the name Norman Brigade.
 It is not part of Ukraine's official International Legion.
-A famous former Royal 22nd Regiment sniper nicknamed "Wali" from Montreal, called the deadliest sniper in the world after he reportedly eliminated 40 people a day as a sniper in Syria, Afghanistan and Iraq, also arrived in Ukraine to join the fight against Russia.
-He returned to his home country after two months.
+A former Royal 22nd Regiment sniper nicknamed "Wali" from Montreal, called "Canada's deadliest sniper" after deployments in Syria, Afghanistan and Iraq, also arrived in Ukraine to join the fight against Russia.
+He returned to Canada after two months.

 Some of the soldiers in the Norman Brigade are concerned on whether the Norman Brigade's leader, nom de guerre Hrulf, is incompetent in managing the unit.

+China

+In November 2024, Peng Chenliang from Yunnan Province was reported killed in action while under the 1st Infantry Battalion.
+Peng was an ex-drone instructor back in China.
+He is the only known Chinese national who signed up to join the legion after he came to Ukraine due to being detained in China after posting comments on X that were anti-Russian, pro-Ukraine and pro-Taiwan.

 Chile

-Since early March 2022 there have been reports of volunteers trying to join the International Legion in Ukraine.
+Since early March 2022, there have been reports of volunteers trying to join the International Legion in Ukraine.
 TVN a Chilean public service broadcaster made an interview with one of the volunteers.
-Later in March various Chilean media spread the story of Luis Lagos, a former member of the Chilean national police force(Carabiniers of Chile) who joined the forces of Ukraine.
+Later in March various Chilean media spread the story of Luis Lagos, a former member of the Carabineros de Chile who joined the legion.

 Colombia

 On 4 March 2022, Colombian newspaper El Espectador reported that at least 50 former Colombian soldiers will join the International Legion in Ukraine.
 El Espectador managed to get in touch with one of the former Colombian soldiers, identified as Camilo Sánchez, who said in the interview he and the group of ex-soldiers had contacted a Ukrainian military official to enlist.

 On 23 July 2022, the first Colombian casualty was an ex-Colombian police officer named Christian Camilo Márquez was killed fighting in Izyum.
+On 24 July 2023, an ex-soldier named Édisson Giraldo was killed in action.